Source

 Build & Setup

 As far as setup, nothing fancy here.
-I have a PS Audio Sprout100, pair of LSA-10 Statements loudspeakers, Furutech DPS-4 speaker cables, stock power cord, Mapleshade optical cable, Chromecast Audio, and Iconoclast UPOCC RCA cable.
+I have a PS Audio Sprout100, a pair of LSA-10 Statements loudspeakers, Furutech DPS-4 speaker cables, a stock power cord, Mapleshade optical cable, Chromecast Audio, and Iconoclast UPOCC RCA cable.
 Listening was done through Spotify.
 You’ll get far better fidelity via Tidal or Qobuz – but I figured Spotify is more ubiquitous.

 As far as the build quality, this DAC feels top-notch and looks sleek.
 It’s also weightier than I expected.
 I love how you could power it via a USB on your monitor or via a battery pack (more on this later).
 The auto-on feature and intuitive interface are also much appreciated.
 Overall, this seems like a very high-quality product.